-Black Lives Matter rallies start in Australia amid court ban
+Black Lives Matter protests mostly peaceful in Australia

-SYDNEY (AP) - Black Lives Matter protests across Australia on Saturday got underway against a backdrop of possible clashes between demonstrators and police in Sydney, after a court sided with police that the gathering posed too much risk for spreading the coronavirus.

-The first gathering in the southern city of Adelaide was held to honor George Floyd and to protest against the deaths of indigenous Australians in custody.
+SYDNEY (AP) - Black Lives Matter protests across Australia on Saturday proceeded mostly peacefully as thousands of demonstrators in state capitals honored the memory of George Floyd and protested the deaths of indigenous Australians in custody.

-That was the plan in Sydney as well, where thousands of people were expected to rally.
-But New South Wales state Supreme Court Justice Des Fagan ruled on Friday that the rally was not an authorized public assembly.
-Fagan said he understood the rally was designed to coincide with similar events in other countries.

-“I don’t diminish the importance of the issues and no one would deny them in normal circumstances,” he said.
-“No one denies them that but we’re talking about a situation of a health crisis.”
+Organizers of the Sydney protest got a late reprieve when their appeal against a Friday ruling declaring the rally unauthorized was granted.
+The New South Wales Court of Appeal, just 12 minutes before the rally was scheduled to start, gave the green light, meaning those taking part could not be arrested.

+It appeared to be a moot point as up to 1,000 protesters had already gathered in the Town Hall area of downtown Sydney ahead of the decision.

 Floyd, a black man, died in handcuffs while a Minneapolis police officer pressed a knee on his neck even after he pleaded for air and stopped moving.

-In Sydney, outdoor gatherings are restricted to 10 people, while up to 50 people can go to funerals, places of worship, restaurants, pubs and cafes.

-Sydney rally organizers, before deciding to lodge a last-minute appeal to Fagan’s ruling, urged anyone still wishing to attend “as an individual” to obey social distancing and wear masks to ensure safety.

-Early reports from Sydney said there was a crowd of about 500 and a large police presence about an hour ahead of the scheduled protest.
-There was one early scuffle when police removed a man who appeared to be a counter protester carrying a sign saying, “White Lives, Black Lives, All Lives Matter.”
+In Sydney, there was one early scuffle when police removed a man who appeared to be a counter protester carrying a sign saying, “White Lives, Black Lives, All Lives Matter.”

 Crowds filled Victoria Square in Adelaide after police gave special permission for the event to proceed despite COVID-19 restrictions.
 The march through the city was held after Commissioner Grant Stevens approved the rally on Friday.